 The channels and hydraulic wheels They were the blood system of this community and a walk through this ethnographic group corroborates us.

 In Taramundi we can also continue to observe in detail the old production methods and hundreds of objects typical of that time, approaching the Ski Museum.
-A village that was always inhabited by families of ferreiros.
+A village that has always been inhabited by families of ironworkers.
 The extraordinary density of utensils, belongings, tools, typewriters, sewing machines, looms typical of the region... are a true treasure.
-The cabazo (a type of hórreo) from the 19th century that we find outside is unique in decoration and beauty.
+The cabazo (a type of hórreo) from the XNUMXth century that we find outside is unique in its decoration and beauty.
 This museographic collection is run by the Lombardy family, also owners of a cutlery workshop where three generations work together.
 Their most popular knives are those with a brass handle.

 Taramundi's ethnographic trident completes it the museum of the mills of Mazonovo, specialized in fostering the direct experience of the public.
 It can be ground using reproductions of Celtic, Roman, African, Chinese windmills ... pumping water, producing hydropower with our hands.